Kathmandu Valley: Newars

 The Newars are the indigenous inhabitants and the creators of the historic civilization of the valley.
-Their language is today known as Nepal Bhasa.
+Their language is known as Newar language, not to be confused with Nepali language.
 They are understood to be the descendants of the various ethnic and racial groups that have inhabited and ruled the valley in the two-millennium history of the place.
 Scholars have also described the Newars as a nation.
-They have developed a division of labour and a sophisticated urban civilization not seen elsewhere in the Himalayan foothills.
-They are known for their contributions to art, sculpture, architecture, culture, literature, music, industry, trade, agriculture and cuisine, and have left their mark on the art of Central Asia.

-Newa architecture consists of the pagoda, stupa, shikhara, chaitya and other styles.
-The valley's trademark is the multiple-roofed pagoda which may have originated in this area and spread to India, China, Indochina and Japan.
-The most famous artisan who influenced stylistic developments in China and Tibet was Araniko, a Newar who traveled to the court of Kublai Khan in the 13th century AD.
-He is known for building the white stupa at the Miaoying Temple in Beijing.
-At present, people from other parts of Nepal tend to migrate to the valley for a better life due to its high level of cultural and economic development.
-Even with urbanization taking place, the Newars have sustained their culture in the Kathmandu Valley.
+Newari architecture consists of the pagoda, stupa, shikhara, chaitya and other styles.
+The valley's trademark is the multiple-roofed pagoda which may have originated in this area; a famous artisan who influenced stylistic developments in China and Tibet was Araniko, a Newar who traveled to the court of Kublai Khan in the 13th century AD.